-(d) Definitions.
+- (d) Definitions.
 The capitalized terms or phrases used herein are defined in §10.3 of this title (relating to Definitions), unless the context clearly indicates otherwise.
 Any capitalized terms that are defined in Texas Government Code, Chapter 2306, §42 of the Code, or other Department rules have, when capitalized, the meanings ascribed to them therein.
-Defined terms when not capitalized, are to be read in context and construed according to common usage.

-(e) Census Data.
-Where this chapter requires the use of census or American Community Survey data, the Department shall use the most current data available as of October 1, 2014, unless specifically otherwise provided in federal or state law or in the rules.
-The availability of more current data shall generally be disregarded.
+Defined terms when not capitalized, are to be read in context and construed according to common usage. - (e) Census Data.
+Where this chapter requires the use of census or American Community Survey data, the Department shall use the most current data available as of October 1, 2015, unless specifically otherwise provided in federal or state law or in the rules.
+The availability of more current data shall generally be disregarded. - (f) Deadlines.

-(f) Deadlines.
 Where a specific date or deadline is identified in this chapter, the information or documentation subject to the deadline must be submitted on or before 5:00 p.m.
-Central Time Zone on the day of the deadline.
+Austin local time on the day of the deadline.
+If the deadline falls on a weekend or holiday, the deadline is 5:00 p.m.
+Austin local time on the next day which is not a weekend or holiday and on which the Department is open for general operation.